ksuleyman1/Canary/README.md

 }
 ```

-4. Update the validation URL in `authenticateRequest` to point to your auth service's token validation endpoint
+4. Update the validation URL in `authenticateRequest` to point to your IAM service's token validation endpoint

 The included example validates tokens by:
 - Extracting the `Authorization: Bearer <token>` header
-- Making an HTTP request to your auth service's validation endpoint
+- Making an HTTP request to your IAM service's validation endpoint
 - Forwarding the token and checking for a `200 OK` response

 You can customize this to use JWT validation, Redis caching, or any other authentication method.